Chances are that where you own a flat in Easingwold you actually own a long leasehold interest over your property

-It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth roughly the same as a freehold.
-Where an further ninety years added to any lease with more than 35 years unexpired, the premises will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with over 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an further 90 years added to any lease with more than 35 years unexpired, the premises will be worth the same as a freehold for decades to come.

 | Lender | Requirement |